 Either way, babies' brains certainly are kept busy, even when they’re snoozing!

 What is my baby dreaming of?

-If babies are dreaming, with such limited language skills and sense of self, what are they dreaming of?
-They are certainly not able to muster up the magical holiday scenes which we adults may regularly dream of.
-As we know, babies can start to hear within the womb; therefore with dreams very much revolving around your imagination based on previous experiences, we could probably have a few guesses!
+If babies do dream, with such limited language skills and sense of self, what are they dreaming of?
+They’re certainly not able to muster up the magical holiday scenes which us adults may regularly dream of.

 Unfortunately, it’s not until a baby starts to talk that we can fully understand what really happens when they sleep.
 We need them to put into words the world of their dreams.